WrightonLabCSU/JGI-API-Request/README.md

 ### Outputs
 - **Output TSV File**: Contains file information like names, IDs, and sizes necessary for download requests.
 - **Metadata Output TSV File**: Contains additional metadata such as the kingdom, label, country, and institutional data associated with each taxon OID.

+### Additional command line options

+By default, this script will download assemblies, raw data (reads) and bins.
+You can use the options below to remove each of these from being downloaded.

+- `--no_assemblies` : Do not pull assembly data or include assemblies in the download request
+- `--no_reads` : Do not pull reads or include reads in the download request
+- `-no_bins` : Do not pull bin data or include bins in the download request

 ## Example Usage